SteveEasley/pykaleidescape/README.md

 A python library for controlling Kaleidescape devices via the Kaleidescape System Control Protocol.

+Note: This library is not owned by, operated by, or affiliated with Kaledescape, Inc.

 ## Overview

 **pykaleidescape** is a python `asyncio` library providing access to a Kaleidescape system of one or more devices,